Oloqq/crocheteer/docs/MultiParts.md

 @floored = false
 @rooted = true

+reflect_locked does not work when two parts are not connected

 ## Dragging
 Gui should allow to disable the dragging behavior so it does not mess up camera controls when not needed.